DevLARLEY/PolyVGet/README.md

 ```

 > [!IMPORTANT]
-> The download will inform you to use v13text.exe for playback for v13 videos.
+> The downloader will inform you to use v13text.exe for playback for v13 videos.
 Read this for more [info](#playback-of-v13-videos).

 Commandline syntax:
 ```shell